-In the following predictive maintenance example, a radio module collects data from equipment in a grain elevator and sends it to an industrial router, which then delivers that data to cloud-based applications for visibility and further processing.
+In the following example, a Digi XBee® radio module collects data from equipment in a grain elevator and sends it to a Digi IX40 industrial router, which then delivers that data to cloud-based applications for visibility and further processing.
 If the data indicate certain conditions, a technician can see that in online application, or receive alerts from an application such as Digi Remote Manager®.
 The technician can workthrough a troubleshooting process remotely or send personnel to the site to perform the required maintenance.

 - Tank monitoring — oil and gas: Throwing rocks at a tank or using a stick to tap a tank to determine fluid levels have been common practices in the past that can be dramatically improved with IIoT applications.
 Tanks at production oil wells need to be monitored to ensure there is no overflow, which can result in hefty fines and cleanup costs.
 Monitoring onsite tanks with chemicals that are injected downhole to reduce pipeline corrosion are also an important part of daily operations.
 To reduce risk and optimize efficiencies, a company can install an automated tank monitoring solution that sends level readings as needed (such as by the minute, hourly or daily) to allow field managers to manage pickups or deliveries as well as preventive maintenance calls based on actual data and level readings.
 Taking this step also prevents the cost of sending personnel to each of the tanks on a rotation schedule, regardless of the tank levels.
 Instead they only send personnel when needed.